A (Re)introduction to Mortal Gods

 Hello everyone!

-Phatis here again and this time with some important updates about Mortal Gods!
-That’s right, I’ve snuck out from the basement and broke into Mark Farr’s office.
+Phatis here again, and this time with some important updates about Mortal Gods!
+That’s right, I’ve snuck out from the basement and broken into Mark Farr’s office.
 It’s easy to sneak about when you’re basically incorporeal at will.
 Being a shade has its advantages.

 You see, way back in October of 2018, Footsore Miniatures announced Mortal Gods as a new skirmish tabletop game under development.
-They soon realised how incredibly overwhelming and complex the history of ancient Greece can be, so in some bizarre ritual involving Andy Hobday dressing up in a bunny costume (allegedly), I was summoned from the Underworld in order to sort it all out for them.
+They soon realised how incredibly overwhelming and complex the history of ancient Greece can be, so in some bizarre ritual involving Andy Hobday dressing up in a bunny costume (allegedly), I was summoned from the Underworld to sort it all out for them and guide you.

 As I was an eyewitness to the historical setting and the events around which the game takes place, the Footsore team promised me unlimited coffee and snacks (a promise of which is seldom delivered) if I slaved over the important details.
 And slave I do!
 Trust me, this is no easy work.
-They did make a really nifty resin (and now soon to be available in metal) miniature of me as a young Athenian promachos (I was quite the handsome living person, if I do say so) that you can use in your games.
+They did make a really nifty miniature of me as a young Athenian promachos (I was quite the handsome living person, if I do say so) that you can use in your games.
 I strongly recommend you paint my likeness in Athenian colours.

 It occurred to me (definitely not Andy Hobday—don’t let him tell you otherwise) that the success of the game since its release in April 2019 may have brought in new gamers who might not know what Mortal Gods is all about; if that’s you, you’re in luck!
 Your pal Phatis here is going to answer all your burning questions—even the ones you haven’t thought about yet.
 Aren’t you lucky?
 You sure are!
 Let’s get into it.